St Mark's C.E (A) Primary School - Organisations

 • In-class support from teaching assistants

-• Small group support from teaching assistants e.g. literacy and numeracy support
+• Small group support from teaching assistants e.g. speech and language programmes English and mathematics support

 • Bought in support from external agencies e.g. access arrangement assessment, speech and language support.